zeldaret/oot/README.md

 For Windows 10 or 11, install WSL and a distribution by following this [WSL Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install).
-We recommend using Debian or Ubuntu 20.04 Linux distributions.
+We recommend using Ubuntu 20.04 as the Linux distribution.

 For older versions of Windows, install a Linux VM or refer to either [Cygwin](docs/BUILDING_CYGWIN.md) or [Docker](docs/BUILDING_DOCKER.md) instructions.